Baildon Steelworks

 Baildon Steelworks (Huta Baildon) was a major steelworks in Katowice, Poland.
 It was located in Katowice districts of Załęże and Dąb.
-Founded in 1823 (then in Prussian Silesia), it was a major local employer and a landmark until its liquidation in 2001.

-It was named after Scottish engineer John Baildon.
+Founded in 1823 (then in Prussian Silesia), it was named after Scottish engineer John Baildon who founded the steelworks in 1823, he was invited by Friedrich Wilhelm von Reden.
+The plant was refurbished in 1996 when the former rolling mill was replaced by brand new 16-standed continuous rolling line.